nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![gitGud](images/gitgud.png)

-gitGud is a **desktop application for managing your friends' gaming information**. gitGud uses a gamer-themed **Graphical User Interface
+gitGud is a **desktop application for managing your friends' gaming information**.
+It uses a gamer-themed **Graphical User Interface
 (GUI) combined with an optimized Command Line Interface (CLI)** to give you a smooth and efficient experience.

 Keeping track of all of yours friends' gaming information and schedules is difficult and time-consuming.